 \section{Conclusion}

-We introduce ChemMAS, a multi-agent system that reframes reaction condition recommendation as the evidence-based reasoning task, grounded in domain-specific chemistry knowledge, mechanistic constraints, and interpretable evidence.
-Unlike prior models that focus solely on prediction, ChemMAS explains why each condition is appropriate, enhancing trust, generalization, and scientific utility.
-Empirically, ChemMAS achieves up to 30\% improvements in Top-1 accuracy over specialized chemical models and consistently outperforms leading general-purpose LLMs.
-These results affirm the importance of transitioning from black-box predictions to evidence-based, auditable decision-making in scientific AI.
-In future work, we envision extending this agent-based reasoning framework to broader scientific domains such as materials design, bioinformatics, and physical simulation, where interpretability and mechanistic grounding are equally critical.
+We introduce ChemMAS, a multi-agent system reframing reaction condition recommendation as evidence-based reasoning grounded in domain knowledge, mechanistic constraints, and interpretable evidence.
+Unlike prediction-only baselines, ChemMAS explains \textit{why} conditions are appropriate, enhancing trust and utility.
+Empirically, it achieves up to 30\% Top-1 similarity gains over specialized models and outperforms general LLMs.
+These results validate the transition from black-box predictions to auditable decision-making.
+Future work will extend this framework to broader domains such as materials design and bioinformatics.

 This document provides supplementary material to complement the main paper.
 It includes detailed descriptions of the ChemMAS system, prompt templates, training pipeline, additional experimental results, and reproducibility assets.
 Specifically: